menno11100/historicaldata_scraper/README.md

 # coinmarketcap
-This is webscraper to scrape the data from coinmarketcaps historical data pages using selenium
+This is a webscraper to scrape the data from coinmarketcap historical data pages using selenium

 ## Run file
 Run main.py